How to Get the Testing Accommodations You Need in College

 To learn more about filing a complaint with a federal agency, visit the ADA's File a Complaint webpage.

-If a student goes to the campus disability office without ADA status and tries to obtain it there, then that is a different process.
-If this campus has qualified ADA personnel, they may be able to make the decision on campus.
+Suppose a student goes to the campus disability office without a letter that explicitly states the student meets the definition of disability under the ADA and tries to obtain it there.
+In that case, that is a different process.
 If the campus does not have these qualified individuals, they will send the student to consult with external professionals who can, like doctors or lawyers.

 Frequently Asked Questions About Getting Testing Accommodations in College